-How might our mats contribute to a safer work environment on your job?
-How can using the Golden Rule – treating our customers, employees, and vendors exactly how we would want to be treated – apply to safety?
+How might Eucalyptus mats contribute to a safer work environment on your job?
+How can using the Golden Rule – treating customers, employees, and vendors exactly how we would want to be treated – apply to safety?

 There’s a corollary to the Golden Rule: Safety is job number one.
 We all have experience with safety programs, have all seen unsafe work practices, and we are all dedicated to zero lost time incidents.

 In this piece we primarily examine safety from a user point of view – how safe is our timber mat in use compared with other timber mats?
 Later in this blog we look at an expanded definition of safety throughout the entire supply chain.